 The health and safety of our residents is our priority.
 It is of utmost importance to us that we keep our residents informed and continue to conduct city business during these unprecedented times.
-In order to do this, all city offices are continuing to operate, however City Hall is currently closed to the public.
-Please see the following information regarding closures of city buildings.

 Please take the time to review the City of Warren COVID-19 Preparedness and Response Plan.
 In addition, we encourage residents to stay connected with the City of Warren on Facebook for the latest information and updates.

 COVID-19 testing is available by appointment at the following sites:

 - Address: 28550 Schoenherr Rd, Warren, MI 48088

 - Beaumont Urgent Care is now offering drive-thru evaluation and testing (including antibody testing) for COVID-19 at select locations and by appointment.
 COVID-19 testing is only available for those that have been evaluated through our virtual visit platform (or curbside) and meet testing criteria.
 Beaumont Urgent Care accepts most insurances as well as self-pay options.
 Visit BeaumontUrgentCare.com for more info and click on the “Virtual Visit” button to begin a visit with a Beaumont provider.

 To find other testing sites nearby, visit the State of Michigan’s COVID-19 Test Finder here.

 If you are sick or believe that you have come in contact with someone that has COVID-19, it is very important to follow the guidelines put in place by the Center for Disease Control.
 Click here to view the CDC’s guidelines.

 - Every Monday the food distribution at City Hall from Forgotten Harvest 9AM-1PM

 - New St. Paul Baptist Church is distributing food every 3rd Friday of the month.